• Home

 We loved baleadas for breakfast, adding extras like scrambled eggs, avocado, ham and plantain.
 For lunch or dinner, their carne molido (ground beef) was sensational, but they have all kinds of meat, seafood and veggie options.

 We had baleadas from here every single day, and they were the perfect fuel for all our Roatan activities.
-They are huge and super affordable, with most options less than $2 USD.
+They are huge and super affordable, with most options around $2 USD.
 We usually shared three between us and we would be very full.

 2. Creole’s Rotisserie Chicken